-A medical allowance is an allowance provided under the Income tax Act, which states that any employee can submit the bills of any medical treatment undergone by him for himself or his family members.
+A medical allowance is an allowance provided under the Income-tax Act, which states that any employee can submit the bills of any medical treatment undergone by him for himself or his family members.
 The limit for the allowance is Rs.
 15,000.
 The medical allowance may be paid to the employee by the employer irrespective of claims made.

 Well, not to worry.
 You still have section 80D.
 Health insurance premia paid by an individual for himself or for his family is deductible.
 The maximum deduction for a financial year is Rs.
-25,000/- (as amended by Budget-2015).
-However, for senior citizen the deduction is extended to Rs.
-30,000/- (as amended by Budget-2015).
+25,000/-.
+However, for senior citizens, the deduction is extended to Rs.
+50,000/-.

-So, make sure you submit your medical bills and get your medical reimbursement to avail this benefit in order to save your tax.
+So, make sure you submit your medical bills and get your medical reimbursement to avail of this benefit in order to save your tax.